xivjpraids/xivjpraids/_current/m7s.en.md

 [Game8](https://game8.jp/ff14/681274) has gone along with [Ponikone's strat](https://jp.finalfantasyxiv.com/lodestone/character/13307902/blog/5542016/)
-(who is part of Nukemaru's static) as the base, combined with [Sari's strat](https://twitter.com/sf_snff/status/1909199349940187478) for "Thorny Deathmatch" (in P2) for this encounter.
+(who is part of Nukemaru's static) as the base, combined with [Sari's strat](https://twitter.com/sf_snff/status/1909199349940187478) for *Demolition Deathmatch* (in P2) for this encounter.

 {% include youtube.html id="EvPn0UHMevk" %}

 ### Things to check on Party Finder

-- Check the strat being used for "Thorny Deathmatch" in P2
+- Check the strat being used for *Demolition Deathmatch* in P2

 ---